Sometimes it’s just fun to get a little funky. Rotating text in Photoshop gives us a fun way to add interest to our designs.

-First, let’s open a document and add some text by choosing the Text tool from the toolbar on the left.
+First, let’s open a document and add some text by choosing the Type Tool from the toolbar on the left.
 Once you’ve written your text, accept it by clicking the checkmark in the Options bar.
 Click in a blank spot on the text layer to highlight the layer.

 Now hit Ctrl + T or Command + T on the keyboard to activate the Transform tool.
 You can also access it through the Edit menu by choosing Free Transform.